Archie Cameron: State politics

-In 1927, Cameron was elected to the seat of Wooroora in the South Australian House of Assembly, and became leader of the state branch of the Country Party.
-He helped shepherd the merger of the SA Country Party with the Liberal Federation to form the Liberal and Country League.
-As part of the deal, in 1934 he was elected to the House of Representatives for Barker, a mostly conservative seat stretching from rural southeastern South Australia to the outer suburbs of Adelaide.
+An early member of the Country Party, Cameron unsuccessfully stood for the South Australian House of Assembly seat of Wooroora at the 1924 state election.
+He reprised his candidacy in Wooroora at the 1927 state election and was elected.

+Cameron was elected state leader of the Country Party in 1928.
+Prior to the 1931 federal election he was involved in the formation of the Emergency Committee of South Australia as a united anti-Labor party.
+In 1932 he led his party into a merger with the Liberal Federation to form the Liberal and Country League.
+The Country Party's terms were stiff; among them, Cameron sought to transfer to federal politics, and wanted a safe seat in which to run at the next election.
+Accordingly, Cameron resigned from state parliament in 1934 in order to run in that year's federal election.

 Federal politics

+Early years

+Cameron was elected to the House of Representatives at the 1934 federal election, standing as the LCL candidate in the seat of Barker.
+He joined the parliamentary Country Party upon his election, in accordance with LCL rules which allowed their federal MPs to choose to sit with either the Country Party or the United Australia Party (UAP).
+Shortly after taking his seat he moved a motion to expel Lang Labor MP Jock Garden from parliament for his former Communist affiliation, which caused a "near-riot".

 Cameron did not have long to wait for ministerial preferment; in 1937 he was appointed an assistant minister in the government of Joseph Lyons.
 In November 1937, Cameron stood for the deputy leadership of the Country Party following the retirement of Thomas Paterson; he did not win enough votes to make the second ballot.
 He briefly served as acting minister for commerce in 1938, and during that time became the first minister to be "named" by the Speaker.
 Later that year, he became Postmaster-General.
 He temporarily suspended radio 2KY's licence because he objected to political views expressed on it (2KY was the property of the ALP's New South Wales branch).